 As time went by, the Georgian script developed from its main form and went into three Georgian chronicles which is the three Georgian scripts (alphabet): Asomtavruli (Capitals) is the oldest Georgian script, Nuskhakhutsuri (small letters), and მხედრული (Mkhedruli) .ასომთავრული (Asomtravuli) and ნუსხური (Nuskhakhutsuri).
 All of these are used together, and they form a single alphabet that is commonly used in the Georgian Orthodox Church.
 This alphabet is called khutsuri (priests).

 But today, Georgians use the modern Georgian alphabet, which has 33 letters.
 This is the Mkhedruli, a Georgian script that doesn’t have capital letters.
-Furthermore, this is the only alphabet in the whole world that has the same enunciation the same way that it is written.
-In short, each of the Georgian letters represents one sound and oppositely.
+Furthermore, this is the only alphabet in the whole world that has the same enunciation in the same way that it is written.
+In short, each of the Georgian letters represents one sound oppositely.
 On the other hand, if you look at the old Georgian script, some of the letters are now obsolete.

 The Mkhedruli alphabet originated between the 11th and 13th centuries, from an older Georgian alphabet which is the Nuskhuri/Nuskhakhutsuri.
-It was derived from the word mkhedari, meaning ‘of horseman.’
+It was derived from the word mkhedari, meaning ‘of the horseman.’

 Before, Mkhedruli Alphabet was only used in secular writings, and the mixture of the two older alphabets was used for religious writings, religious manuscripts, and religious texts.
 Just like what I mentioned, it is used by the priest who is called the khutsuri.